 Spectral flow cytometry and the growing array of commercially available fluorophores have led to the development of increasingly complex immunophenotyping panels.
 Generating robust data depends not only on a strong panel design but also on the use of appropriate reference controls and a solid understanding of spectral unmixing principles. …

-Leonard Herzenberg: The father of modern flow cytometry He is considered the father of flow cytometry.
-He was an interdisciplinary innovator.
-He was recognized for his social advocacy and mentorship.
-Leonard Herzenberg was one of the most influential immunologists of his time.
-Committed to interdisciplinary collaboration and innovation, he…
+Leonard Herzenberg: The father of modern flow cytometry Leonard Herzenberg was one of the most influential immunologists of his time.
+Committed to interdisciplinary collaboration and innovation, he would bring together physicists, biologists, and clinicians to tackle some of the most challenging questions in immunology.
+His pioneering groundwork laid the…

 Two of the scientific experts from KCAS Bio have been leaders in determining the direction of qPCR and ddPCR technology for the industry.
 Carrie Vyhlidal, PhD and Jonathan Mercier are both part of the American Association of Pharmaceutical Scientists’ working group for PCR-based methodology, and they have recently…